-(Can be used to satisfy graduate degree requirements) Offered: 19F, 20F: 2
+(Identical to PHYS 70) (Can be used to satisfy graduate degree requirements)

+Offered: 19F, 20F: 2

 Survey of a number of mathematical methods of importance in Engineering and Physics with particular emphasis on the Fourier transform as a tool for modeling and analysis.
 Orthogonal function expansions, Fourier series, discrete and continuous Fourier transforms, generalized functions and sampling theory, complex functions and complex integration, Laplace, Z, and Hilbert transforms.
 Computational Fourier analysis.
 Applications to linear systems, waves, and signal processing.